1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Public/Anonymous User

-Connecting as a public or anonymous user is not allowed.
+It is not allowed to connect as a public or anonymous user.
 You must have a valid user account to access your hosting space.

-The FTPs protocol is not supported, which means port 2121
+The FTPs protocol is not supported, which means that port 2121

 is not open for this type of connection.